joshua-zingale/silbidopy/README.md

 # silbidopy
-*[silbido](https://github.com/MarineBioAcousticsRC/silbido)* is a MATLAB tool that allows both for automatic- and expert-generated whistle-and-moan annotations that are exported in a binary format.
+*[silbido](https://github.com/MarineBioAcousticsRC/silbido)* is a MATLAB tool that allows for both automatic- and expert-generated tonal annotations that are exported in a binary format.
 This repository contains a Python package that allows these binary files to be read into Python and also for Python to generate these binary files.
 Also, there is functionality for rendering the loaded annotations.

 # Files
 - README.md | text | information about this repository